-The best thing for people to do right now to help stem the spread of COVID-19 is avoid non-essential group settings, to practice regular hand and respiratory hygiene, and stay home and, if possible, isolated from family and animals when sick.
+The best thing for people to do right now to help stem the spread of COVID-19 is to stay home, practice regular hand and respiratory hygiene, and isolate from other members of your household when sick.

 Because the virus is thought to spread mainly from person-to-person, between people who are in close contact with one another (within about 6 feet) through respiratory droplets produced when an infected person coughs or sneezes, it is recommended that people practice social distancing: maintain a 6-foot distance from each other when in group settings, stay home and avoid contact with others, and avoid group settings and public transportation when possible.